-Understandably, ambitious GMAT students want to challenge themselves.
-That’s great.
-GMAT students want to gauge their relative ease or difficulty in solving a question with what might be called the “objective difficulty” of a question: in other words, if I can solve this problem easily, approximately where does this put me in terms of my GMAT preparation?
-Toward this end, a student will often ask of relatively difficult question: is this a 700+ level question?
+Have you been meticulously working through your GMAT study guide in hopes of achieving a 700+ score?
+If so, you might also be wanting to gauge the relative ease or difficulty in solving a question with what might be called the “objective difficulty” of a question—in other words, if I can solve this problem easily, approximately where does this put me in terms of my GMAT preparation?
+Toward this end, a student will often ask of relatively difficult question: Is this a 700+ level question?

 While students’ ambitions are commendable, and while curiosity about this point is eminently understandable, there is something inherently flawed in the logic of that question.
 This requires a slightly deeper examination.

 What does “700+ level” mean on the GMAT?
 Well, if we look at GMAT Percentiles, the percentile for 700 is 89%, which roughly means that 10-11% of the population scores at that level or above, and 89% of the population scores below that level.
 If we were to sample a large number of GMAT test takers, ask them all a particular question, and fewer than 10% could get the question correct, then with some justification some might refer to this as a 700+ level question.
 Notice that a very large process of data collection would be needed to verify that any question is of this sort.